Matt Dermody: Toronto Blue Jays

 The Toronto Blue Jays selected Dermody in the 28th round of the 2013 Major League Baseball draft, and he signed on June 14.
-He was assigned to the Rookie-level Gulf Coast League Blue Jays, where he made one scoreless relief appearance before being promoted to the Short Season-A Vancouver Canadians of the Northwest League.
+He was assigned to the Rookie-level Gulf Coast League Blue Jays, where he made one scoreless relief appearance before being promoted to the Low–A Vancouver Canadians of the Northwest League.
 In 431/3 total innings that season, Dermody posed a 5–1 record, 1.66 ERA, and 51 strikeouts.
-In 2014, Dermody was promoted to the Class-A Lansing Lugnuts, where he pitched to a 4–6 record, 4.69 ERA, and 65 strikeouts in a career-high 96 innings.
+In 2014, Dermody was promoted to the Single–A Lansing Lugnuts, where he pitched to a 4–6 record, 4.69 ERA, and 65 strikeouts in a career-high 96 innings.
 Dermody was assigned to the Advanced-A Dunedin Blue Jays for the 2015 season.
 In 77 total innings that season, he was 4–1 with a 4.21 ERA and 62 strikeouts.

-Dermody remained in Dunedin to open the 2016 season, and made 16 relief appearances with a 1.96 ERA before being promoted to the Double-A New Hampshire Fisher Cats.
-He excelled at the Double-A level, making another 16 relief appearances and posting a 0.92 ERA, which led to his promotion to the Triple-A Buffalo Bisons.
+Dermody remained in Dunedin to open the 2016 season, and made 16 relief appearances with a 1.96 ERA before being promoted to the Double–A New Hampshire Fisher Cats.
+He excelled at the Double–A level, making another 16 relief appearances and posting a 0.92 ERA, which led to his promotion to the Triple–A Buffalo Bisons.

 On September 1, 2016, Dermody was called up by the Blue Jays.
-He made his MLB debut on September 3, 2016, against the Tampa Bay Rays.
+He made his MLB debut on September 3, against the Tampa Bay Rays.
 In relief of Joe Biagini, he pitched two-thirds of an inning, faced four batters, gave up two hits with no earned runs and got two outs while striking out one.
 Dermody wound up making 5 appearances with Toronto, failing to retire a batter in the final two en route to a 12.00 ERA.
 After the 2016 season, the Blue Jays assigned Dermody to the Mesa Solar Sox of the Arizona Fall League.
 On October 31, Dermody was named an AFL All-Star.
 He appeared in 10 games for Mesa and pitched to a 5.40 ERA with eight strikeouts.

 On April 16, 2017, Dermody was recalled by the Blue Jays from the Buffalo Bisons.
 He was optioned back to Buffalo on April 17, recalled again on April 28, and sent back down on April 30.
 On March 21, 2018, Dermody was designated for assignment.
-He was outrighted to Triple-A Buffalo on March 24.
+He cleared waivers and was outrighted to Triple-A Buffalo on March 24.
 Dermody underwent Tommy John surgery in May 2018.
 He was assigned to Triple-A Buffalo and put on the Injured list to start the 2019 season.
-He became a free agent following the 2019 season.
+Dermody elected free agency on November 4, 2019.